-CIfA already have the mechanisms in place to deal with an increase in applications and our staff and committee are ready to implement these to ensure that applications are dealt with in a timely manner.
+CIfA have the mechanisms in place to deal with an increase in applications and our staff and committee are ready to implement these to ensure that applications are dealt with in a timely manner.
 Applicants can help us to make sure the process runs smoothly by ensuring the information they provide on application form is clear, accurate and complete with sufficient evidence of competence to enable the Validation Committee to assess their application.
-References not being provided by nominated referees is a common cause of delay so applicants should make sure they have contacted their referees in advance.
+Delayed references is a common cause of delay so applicants should make sure they have contacted their referees in advance or can submit them with applications.
 Organisations can assist by ensuring their staff submit their applications in good time (allowing at least eight weeks for processing) and by ensuring that references are provided by the deadline.
 If you anticipate a large number of your staff submitting applications in order to meet a specific deadline, please contact CIfA as soon as possible to discuss timescales.

 Our organisation has tried hard to recruit a diverse, local, and skilled workforce.
 Not everyone is professionally or academically qualified, but they are highly experienced and competent and we rely on them to deliver our projects.
 We are concerned this new scheme makes it much harder for our people to work on projects that require CSCS cards.